 Spartanburg Regional Healthcare System has a long tradition of producing well-trained, full spectrum family doctors, since 1972.
 Spartanburg Medical Center remains a large community hospital with a friendly staff that promotes the tenets of family medicine.
 Our hospital is fully supportive of medical education in word and financial commitment.

-Our program is accredited with the ACGME with Osteopathic Recognition and is the largest in the state with 36 residents.
+Our program is accredited with ACGME, is the only program in South Carolina with Osteopathic Recognition and is the largest Family Medicine Residency program in the state with 36 residents.
 Our osteopathic-allopathic relationship really enhances our physical medicine curriculum as well as our total body approach to health in family medicine.
 We are proud of our rural site in Chesnee, S.C. where 4-6 residents see their continuity patients.
-We offer tracks in obstetrics, hospital medicine and hospice palliative medicine.
-Currently we offer fellowships in Hospitalist Medicine, Palliative Care, and Obstetrics.
+We offer specialized tracks in Family Medicine with Obstetrics, Hospitalist Medicine, Lifestyle Medicine, Osteopathic Medicine, Palliative Medicine, Rural Care, Sports Medicine, Women’s Health and Wound Care/Infectious Disease.
+Currently, we offer a Hospice and Palliative Medicine fellowship, which is also ACGME accredited.

 The Spartanburg Regional Healthcare System is accredited by the Accreditation Council for Graduate Medical Education (ACGME).
 The ACGME is a private, non-profit organization dedicated to improving health care and population health by assessing and advancing the quality of resident physicians' education through accreditation of graduate medical education programs.